lczech/gappa/doc/md/lwr.md

 These histograms can also be interpreted as the distributions of the LWRs.
 See Supplementary Figure 14 of [1] for an example of these histograms in practice.

+In particular, the command produces two tables:

+ * `list.csv`: A list of the LWRs for each pquery of each sample.
+The list contains several columns:
+   Sample name (using the input file name), pquery name (one line for each name for pqueries with multiple names), the weight (multiplicity) of the pquery, and the first LWR values of that pquery.
+   The number of values/columns being printed is controlled via `--num-lwrs`.
+   As this list needs quite some memory (about as much as the input jplace files), it can also be deactivated with `--no-list-file` for very large inputs.
+   In that case, only histograms are produced:
+ * `histogram.csv`: A summary histogram of the LWR values.
+This can be used in spreadsheet tools to produce a graph that allows an overview of the values for easy assessment.
+   Using the settings `--histogram-bins` and `--num-lwrs`, the histogram output can be refined.
+   The output contains columns for the absolute values (summed multiplicities of all pqueries at the particular bin), relative values (as percentages), as well as accumulated absolute and relative values.

 > [1] F. Mahé, C. de Vargas, D. Bass, L. Czech, A. Stamatakis, *et.al.*,
 > **"Parasites dominate hyperdiverse soil protist communities in Neotropical rainforests,"**